SIMBA# Corona Special Promotion 2!

 - Sequential and parallel integrated simulation

 An additional module contains the Lagrange modelling approach for pollutant transport, which allows transport modelling without the introduction of errors by numerical dispersion.
 The Lagrange modelling approach is based on the core principle of “water parcels“ moving along the river.
 Dedicated routines for the joining and splitting of these conceptual water parcels facilitate speed-optimised simulation.

 Evaluation according to UPM Manual and BWK-M7

-New evaluation routines for the analysis of results of river water quality simulation (work in progress)
+New evaluation routines for the analysis of results of river water quality simulation

 - Freely configurable textual and graphical output